Art-of-Coding*, an initiative to enlist the demoscene as first digital culture on the list of UNESCO intangible world cultural heritage

 Like everything in the demoscene, it is a non-commercial and voluntary project, pushed forward as work and time permits.

 In April 2020, Art of Coding achieved a breakthrough in Finland, which recognized the Demoscene as part of the Finnish UNESCO intangible cultural heritage.
 Shortly after this, Germany’s nomination confirmed this major milestone, and thus Art of Coding became a serious international campaign.
-As of May 2024, Finland, Germany, Poland, Switzerland and the Netherlands recognized the demoscene as national cultural heritage, and applications in France, Denmark, and more countries are in preparation.
+As of October 2025, Finland, Germany, Poland, Switzerland, the Netherlands, Sweden and France recognized the demoscene as national cultural heritage, and applications in Denmark, and more countries are in preparation.
 But even things are looking great, it is an open process for the upcoming years.